-- Understand key elements in the statement of net assets. - Understand the accounting process. - Use the information in the statement of net assets in financial analysis. - Understand key elements in the statement of activities. - Understand the concept of accounting basis. - Apply the information in the statement of activities in financial analysis. - Understand the use of funds in governments. - Understand key elements in fund-level statements. - Use the information in fund-level statements in financial analysis.
+- Understand the concept of accounting basis. - Apply the information in the statement of activities in financial analysis. - Understand the use of funds in governments. - Understand key elements in fund-level statements. - Use the information in fund-level statements in financial analysis.